Lawmakers will meet next week on coronavirus relief after abandoning plans to give finance committee power to make cuts

 -More News At Other Wisconsin Sites:

-- Lawmakers will meet next week on coronavirus relief after abandoning plans to give finance...52 mins ago
+- Wisconsin Supreme Court candidate Jill Karofsky says Tuesday’s election should not h...57 mins ago

-- Jill Karofsky says Tuesday’s election should not have been held, blasts state Suprem...1 hour ago
+- Many absentee ballots were not postmarked, putting votes at risk of not being counted2 hours ago

-- Snow for Easter?
-Weekend storm to bring heavy rain, snow and wind to Wisconsin1 hour ago
+- Lawmakers will meet next week on coronavirus relief after abandoning plans to give finance...2 hours ago

-- Alice in Dairyland selection to be delayed by Safer at Home orders, says ag department2 hours ago
+- Business groups ask for plan to restart economy when ‘Safer at Home’ order expires3 hours ago

-- Suspect named in central Wisconsin stabbing double homicide case2 hours ago
+- Alice in Dairyland selection to be delayed by Safer at Home orders, says ag department8 hours ago

-- Look out for scammers looking to make a quick buck selling COVID-19 cures, says DATCP2 hours ago
+- Suspect named in central Wisconsin stabbing double homicide case8 hours ago

-- Adjustments Being Made to 2020 Alice in Dairyland Finals8 hours ago
+- Adjustments Being Made to 2020 Alice in Dairyland Finals14 hours ago

-- Alliant Energy Gift to Help Customers Cover Energy Costs8 hours ago
+- Alliant Energy Gift to Help Customers Cover Energy Costs14 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.